Turzzzin/turzzzin/README.md

   ## 📚 About Me

   - 🔭 **Currently:** Diving deep into the Analysis and Systems Development program as a dedicated student at FATEC Taubaté.
-  - 💼 **Interning at:** Compass (UOL) under an exciting scholarship program.
-Currently exploring the realms of cognitive computing, machine learning, and AWS.
+  - 💼 **Interning at:** Johnson&Johnson.
+Working with Data & Analytics technologys.
   - 📘 **Educational Path:** My journey started when I discovered my passion for programming during my time at UNIFEI, where I pursued Control and Automation Engineering for three semesters.
+  - **Experience:** Intern at Compass.UOL wich I had the opportunity to learn about Machine Learning using AWS services.

   ## 🌐 Let's Connect